Deionus/deionus/README.md

-hi! i like to write code sometimes...
+hi! i am in love with programming.

 favorite languages:
 1. C#